Causes of Bad Breath (Halitosis)

 Saliva helps keep your mouth clean by removing food particles that lead to bad breath.
 When the production of saliva slackens or stops, a condition known as xerostomia, bad breath is likely to follow.
 This happens naturally while you sleep, which is why most people find their breath to be a bit stinky upon waking up.
 But if the problem persists throughout the day, treatment may be worth considering.

-Hundreds of prescription medications come with the side effect of dry mouth.
+Sometimes the things we take to solve one problem wind up creating another.
+In this case, certain medications including those for blood pressure, antihistamines, and antidepressants, can cause xerostomia, or dry mouth.
+In fact, hundreds of prescription medications come with the side effect of dry mouth.
 When your mouth is dry, when saliva production decreases, the environment for odor-causing bacteria thrives.
 Any extended period of time with cotton mouth can cause discomfort and lead to bad breath.
 Additionally, some medications, when broken down in the body, release chemicals that can be carried through your blood stream to your breath.

 Sometimes when your nose starts running, your breath can have people running, too—in the opposite direction.
 That’s because excess mucus will often drip down the back of your throat, which basically creates an open invitation for bacteria to gather and multiply, resulting in bad breath.
 In the case of sinus infections, mucus stops circulating, builds up and allows bacteria to overtake your mouth with its foul odor.
 If you think your bad breath is the result of a sinus issue, it could be time to call your doctor – he or she might encourage a visit to a doctor who specializes in ear, nose, and throat.